Air France-KLM & Etihad Strengthen Partnership

 Air France-KLM & Etihad launch new customer initiatives

 Air France-KLM and Etihad have had a partnership dating back to 2012, though it historically hasn’t been that close.
-It has included an interline agreement plus a limited codeshare arrangement, but will now be expanded.
+It included an interline agreement plus a limited codeshare arrangement, but that has now been expanded.

-The carriers have signed a Memorandum of Understanding (MoU) aiming at enhancing collaboration opportunities across passenger operations, loyalty programs, talent development, and maintenance.
-Subject to government approval, we could see the following:
+The carriers are enhancing collaboration opportunities across passenger operations, loyalty programs, talent development, and maintenance.
+This expanded partnership includes the following:

-• The codeshare agreement between the airlines is being expanded significantly, to cover 40 new routes across Europe, the Middle East, Asia Pacific, and Australia
+• The codeshare agreement between the airlines has been expanded significantly, to cover 40 new routes across Europe, the Middle East, Asia Pacific, and Australia

-• We’ll see the introduction of frequent flyer reciprocity for Air France-KLM Flying Blue members and Etihad Guest members, allowing members of both programs to earn and redeem miles on Air France, KLM, and Etihad
+• We’ve now seen the introduction of frequent flyer reciprocity for Air France-KLM Flying Blue members and Etihad Guest members, allowing members of both programs to earn and redeem miles on Air France, KLM, and Etihad

-Etihad currently flies to both Amsterdam (AMS) and Paris (CDG), and as of October 2023, Air France will start flying to Abu Dhabi (AUH).
+Etihad currently flies to both Amsterdam (AMS) and Paris (CDG), and as of October 2023, Air France started flying to Abu Dhabi (AUH).

-Air France will start flying to Abu Dhabi
+Air France has started flying to Abu Dhabi

 This expanded partnership is great for passengers

 Often there are concerns about what new partnerships mean for passengers.
-I’d say the proposed expansion of this partnership is entirely good news for frequent flyers.
+I’d say this partnership is entirely good news for frequent flyers.

 My concern with airline partnerships is when we see joint ventures, where airlines coordinate fares and schedules, and it’s the equivalent of a competitor in a market being eliminated.
 That’s not the case here.
 Instead we’re seeing a codeshare agreement and more reciprocity, all of which is good for frequent flyers.